pingcap/docs-dm/en/tune-configuration.md

 ### `worker-count`

-`worker-count` determines the number of threads for concurrent replication of DMLs in the DM Sync phase.
+`worker-count` determines the number of threads for concurrent replication of DMLs in the DM Sync unit.
 The default value is 16.
 To speed up data replication, increase the value of this option appropriately.

 ### `batch`

-`batch` determines the number of DMLs included in each transaction when the data is replicated to the downstream database during the DM Sync phase.
+`batch` determines the number of DMLs included in each transaction when the data is replicated to the downstream database during the DM Sync unit.
 The default value is 100.
 Normally, you do not need to change the value of this option.

 > **Note:**
 >